Yes, you can take a vacation — even if you're caring for aging parents. Here’s how - Care.com Resources

 Laurie’s destination?
 A hotel just across town.

-“The destination wasn’t the point; it was the getting away, and the chance for silence and solitude and rest,” she says.
+“The destination wasn’t the point,” she says, “It was the getting away, and the chance for silence and solitude and rest.”

-While it may be easier for everyone if your parents are familiar with your fill-in, it’s not a requirement.
-If you’re hiring temporary help, consider having your parent help choose the caregiver.
+While it may be easier for everyone if your parent is familiar with the fill-in caretaker, it’s not a requirement.
+Consider having your parent help choose the caregiver if you decide to hire a temporary home aide.
 At a minimum, introduce the temporary caregiver to your parent in advance, so they can start to get comfortable with each other.

 Rose Reif, owner of Reif Counseling Services in Cary, North Carolina, breaks the coverage planning into four steps:

-2. Show them how to provide care including administering medication, arranging transportation, assisting with daily living activities and preparing meals.
-“Write down everything, and include pictures if you can, but also physically do the activities with them present, explaining why you’re doing what you’re doing and answering their questions,” Reif recommends.
+- Show them how to provide care, including administering medication, arranging transportation, assisting with daily living activities and preparing meals.
+“Write down everything,” Reif recommends, “and include pictures if you can, but also physically do the activities with them present, explaining why you’re doing what you’re doing and answering their questions.”

-3. Have the substitute fill in while you are present.
+- Before you go, have the temporary caregiver fill in while you are present.

-4. Finally, have the substitute fill in with you nearby but not onsite.
+- If time allows, do a trial run, in which you have the caregiver fill in with you nearby but not on-site.

 “I recommend that people repeat steps three and four until all parties are truly comfortable,” Reif says.
 “Following this plan gives caregivers peace of mind that they really can trust the substitute.”